 Rusty has funded healthcare for 53 patients in 9 countries.

-Marvalie is a preschooler from Haiti.
-She lives with her parents and three siblings in a rural area of southwest Haiti; her parents are farmers.
-She has not yet started school due to her illness.
-Marvalie has a cardiac condition called Tetralogy of Fallot.
-This condition involves several related defects including a hole between the two lower chambers of the heart, and a muscular blockage of one of the valves.
-Marvalie will fly to Cayman Islands to receive treatment.
-On March 6th, she will undergo cardiac surgery, during which Surgeons will close the hole in her heart with a patch, and remove the muscular blockage from her valve.
-Another organization, Have a Heart Cayman, is contributing $17,000 to pay for surgery.
-Marvalie's family also needs help to fund the costs of surgery prep and travel.
-The $1,500 bill covers labs, medicines, and checkup and follow-up appointments.
-It also supports passport obtainment and the social workers from our medical partner, Haiti Cardiac Alliance, who will accompany Marvalie's family overseas.
-Her mother said, "Our family has been praying for a cure since our daughter was a small baby, we are very happy to know our prayers are being answered!"
+Sanchez is a 3-year-old boy from Haiti.
+He is an only child who lives with his mother and father in a neighborhood of Port-au-Prince.
+He likes drawing pictures and playing with toy cars.
+Sanchez has a heart condition called ventricular septal defect, which means that there is a hole between the two lower chambers of his heart.
+He will fly to the United States to receive life-saving treatment.
+On February 17th, Sanchez will undergo cardiac surgery, during which doctors will close the hole in his heart by sewing a patch over it.
+Another organization, HeartGift Foundation, is contributing $17,000 to pay for the surgery.
+Sanchez's family also needs help funding the costs of surgery prep and travel.
+The $1,500 bill covers labs, medicines, check-up and follow-up appointments.
+It also supports passport obtainment and the social worker from our medical partner, Haiti Cardiac Alliance, who will accompany Sanchez's family overseas.
+Sanchez's mother shared, "our family has been praying for years that our child would be able to have this surgery.
+We are nervous but very glad it is happening!"